- Quick Tips for Registering

 Classes can be added and dropped from a student's schedule through the 7th calendar day of the semester with adviser's approval.
 Classes dropped during this period will have no repercussions on a student's academic record and will receive a 100% refund.

 A drop/add form is required for course credit to be changed from credit to audit, or vice versa.
+Course taken as audit do not count toward full-time status for financial aid purposes.
 Refer to the University Catalog for academic policies regarding courses taken for audit.

 A repeated course form is required for courses taken in previous semesters in which a students wishes to repeat.
 The form will ensure that the original course grade is excluded from the student's grade point average.
 A course can only be repeated 3 times Refer to the University Catalog for academic policies regarding repetition of courses.